serhan-yilmaz/PrinciplesGuide/README.md

     - Take initiative sometimes, and test the waters.
 It can pay off.
 - Defend your interests first.
 Cooperate only when the interests align and the pay-off will be beneficial to both parties, in short-term or long-term.
     - Not always for foreseeable gains.
 Give leeway when there is little cost to you.
 	- Do good for the sake of doing good, sometimes.

-#### Principle of Loyalty

-- Do not betray those who are loyal to you.
-- Be loyal to those you trust, and aim for mutual benefit.
-- Choose your allies well.
-Go for people who won't betray you but will lift you up.
-- In return, provide support and encouragement to your allies.
-Lift them up.
-- Obey the rule of reciprocity in your interactions, for as long as you wish to sustain a connection.

 #### Principle of Authenticity